-All countries (almost all partners) in CESAR have expressed their willingness to maintain a META-CENTRE or META-NODE with the aim to serve as centre of repositories of LRT-s (Bulgaria, Croatia, Hungary, Serbia, Slovakia and Poland).
-The willingness to set up and the requirements of their maintenance such centres is deeper elaborated in sections 2.1 META-CENTREs and META-NODEs and 3.2 National centres.
-The commitments of partners to participate in the long time maintenance of the META-SHARE is underpinned with duly signed Letters of Intent which can be found in section 7.
-Attachment (scanned copies of the Letter of intent).
+All countries in CESAR have expressed their willingness to maintain a META-CENTRE or META-NODE with the aim to serve as centre of repositories of LRT-s (Bulgaria, Croatia, Hungary, Serbia, Slovakia and Poland).
+The willingness to set up and the technical requirements of their maintenance for such centres is deeper elaborated in sections 2.1 META-CENTREs and META-NODEs and 3.2 National centres.
+The commitments of partners to participate in the long time maintenance of the META-SHARE is underpinned with duly signed Letters of Intent in 2012, which can be found in Attachment I (scanned copies), but also in the fact that all partners willing to set up the META-NODE, have already done so by the end of the project.